PowerShell to Generate a Random Password

 phxcvwdknb

 You can adjust the length of the string by changing the value of the -Count parameter.
-For example, to generate a string of length 20, you would use -Count 20.
+For example, to generate random characters of length 20, you would use -Count 20.

-You can also modify the characters that are included in the string by adjusting the range of ASCII values passed to Get-Random.
+You can also modify the characters that are included in the string by adjusting the range of ASCII values passed to Get-Random cmdlet.
 For example, to generate a string containing uppercase letters, lowercase letters, and digits, you can use the following command:

 $RandomString = -join ((48..57) + (65..90) + (97..122) | Get-Random -Count 10 | ForEach-Object {[char]$_})

-This will generate a random string of length 10, containing uppercase letters and digits.
+This will generate a random password length of 10 characters, containing upper case letters and digits.
 To create a random string from given characters, use:

 -Join("ABCDabcd&@#$%1234".tochararray() | Get-Random -Count 10 | % {[char]$_})